gradient-pulse/phi-mesh/dialogues/2026-03-18_temporal_unit_agency_and_sleep_dialogue.md

 ---

+## Vertical choreography as participant

+A late clarification in this dialogue materially refined the ontology of the temporal-unit architecture.

+The swarm participant should not be treated as an event.
+An event is better understood as something a participant emits.

+The true participant is the **vertical choreography**:
+- a temporally persistent local process
+- capable of strengthening, weakening, coupling, restarting, and resolving
+- producing observable events as traces of its unfolding

+This yields a cleaner architecture:

+- **participant** = vertical choreography
+- **event** = participant emission
+- **horizontal family** = coupling episode among participants through coincident or near-coincident emissions
+- **coherence** = the degree to which participants synchronize into a viable common temporality

+This was a major clarification because it shifted the swarm from being imagined as a cloud of event-records to being understood as an ecology of active processes.

+A vertical choreography can:
+- persist through time
+- enter and leave coupling relations
+- survive partial disruption
+- restart in a new UD cycle
+- and carry its own activation, persistence, and decay

+An isolated event cannot do this.

+This correction also made local coherence much clearer.
+Local coherence is not primarily event-to-event agreement.
+It is **participant-to-participant viable coupling**.

+More precisely:

+> Coherence between participants is the degree to which vertical choreographies synchronize into a viable common temporality.

+That means participants are coherent when their emitted events:
+- line up in time sufficiently well
+- reinforce rather than destructively disrupt one another
+- help sustain a shared unfolding
+- and do not drift so far apart that common temporality collapses

+This also produced a much stronger picture of coordinated movement.

+Hand, arm, wrist, finger, grip, balance, and eye-hand dynamics can now be understood as **resonating vertical choreographies** inside the temporal unit.
+Their emitted events couple horizontally through same-time or near-time alignment, and the resulting resonance yields fluid action.

+This led to a strong formulation:

+> Movement is not issued as a single order; it emerges as resonance among many temporally unfolding choreographies.

+In this refined picture:
+- **clumsiness** reflects poor synchronization among participant choreographies
+- **grace** reflects high coherence among choreography-participants
+- **skill** reflects stable resonant patterns that can be re-entered quickly
+- **muscle memory** reflects retained dispositions for re-forming such resonances

+This clarification is one of the most important in the March sequence because it identifies the correct unit of agency for the temporal swarm: not the event, but the vertical choreography that persists through time and emits events as it becomes.

+---

 ## Consequences for the temporal unit architecture

 By the end of the dialogue, the temporal unit had become more than: